-Nothing ruins a great day of fun as much as an accident that did not have to happen.
-Ultimately, safer skiing, snowboarding and tubing are each person’s responsibility.
-Following “Your Responsibility Code” will help everyone have a safer experience.
+Nothing ruins a great day of fun as much as an unnecessary accident.
+Ultimately, safe skiing, snowboarding, and tubing are each person’s responsibility.
+Following “Your Responsibility Code” will help everyone have a safe experience.

 Your Responsibility Code